jerryrogersjr/MakeChangeProject/README.md

 ## Make Change Project
-This is first actual project with Skill Distillery.
+This is my first end of week project with Skill Distillery.
 The program will take a price to be entered by the user.
 Then the user will be prompted to enter the amount to be tendered.